Tlf/tlf/doc/README_QTC.txt

 sent the "R" signal, then you will see a "*" at the end of the line.
 That means, you receipt the QTC line from the station.

+If you want to ask only one field (eg. only callsign), then you need just press F5 (TIME?), F6 (CALL?), or F7 (NR?).
+If you want to ask the complete QTC line, you can press F8 (AGN).

-Now the cursor goes to the next line, to the time field, and you can continue to receive the lines.
+When you received a QTC, the cursor goes to the next line, to the time field, and you can continue to receive the lines.

-If you receive the last line, and all previous line are complete, and the last one is complete too, then you press ENTER - now Tlf will close the QTC window, and send "CFM ALL TNX" message to station.
+If you receive the last line, and all previous line are complete, and the last one is complete too, then you press ENTER - now Tlf will close the QTC window, and send "QSL ALL" message to station.

 At this time the QTC datas will be writed to the logfile on the